ČSA Flight 548

-On 24 November 1956 the ČSA Czechoslovak Airlines Ilyushin Il-12B "OK-DBP" was an international scheduled passenger flight from Zürich to Prague.
-Shortly after take off from Zurich-Kloten Airport the airplane crashed 12 km north of the airport in a field near Eglisau and Wasterkingen, Switzerland.
+On 24 November 1956 the ČSA Czechoslovak Airlines Ilyushin Il-12B "OK-DBP" was an international scheduled passenger flight from Zurich to Prague.
+Shortly after take off from Zurich Airport the airplane crashed 12 km north of the airport in a field near Eglisau and Wasterkingen, Switzerland.
 All 23 people on board were killed.

 On the same day another international scheduled passenger flight crashed, the 1956 Paris DC-6 crash.

 The crash is listed as one of the main flight accidents in Switzerland.

 Flight and crash

 The affected airplane of the crash was an Ilyushin Il-12 with tail number "OK-DBP".
 It was operated by ČSA Czechoslovak Airlines.
 The airplane was seven years old with its first flight in 1949.
-Earlier in the day on 24 November 1956, the airplane had already done a return flight from Prague to Zürich.
+Earlier in the day on 24 November 1956, the airplane had already done a return flight from Prague to Zurich.
 During this return flight it was reported that the airplane had already had engine problems.

-In the evening on 24 November 1956 the airplane departed again from Zurich-Kloten Airport for an international passenger flight from Zürich to Prague.
+In the evening on 24 November 1956 the airplane departed again from Zurich Airport for an international passenger flight from Zurich to Prague.
 Shortly after take-off the airplane experienced an engine failure.
 While attempting to return to the airport, the airplane went out of control and crashed nose first at 18:20 local time 12 km north of the airport in a field near Wasterkingen, Switzerland close to the German border.
-After hitting the ground the aircraft exploded.
-All 23 people on board were killed.
-Due to the impact a crater 10 metres wide and 3 meters deep was formed.
+The aircraft exploded upon impact, killing all 23 people on board and forming a crater 10 metres wide and 3 meters deep.

 Soon after the crash, Czechoslovak aviation experts started an investigation.